unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/manage-domains/transfer.md

 ---
-title: Transfer Domain Action Guide | Unstoppable Domains Developer Portal
+title: Transfer Domains Guide | Unstoppable Domains Developer Portal
 description: This guide shows how to create a domain action request to transfer domains using the Domain Actions API.
 showNextButton: false
 ---

-# Transfer Domain Action Guide
+# Transfer Domains

 The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **transfer a domain name** without having to form them on the client.